Your questions answered: Vista del Lago capacity & parking

 A: The City of Folsom has been a valued partner in offering solutions to alleviate parking demand for Vista students:

-Recently, city officials reiterated that the access road leading down to Nisenan Park is open on either side for student parking, which can yield 32 spaces.
+Recently, city officials reiterated that the access road leading down to Nisenan Park is also open on either side for student parking, which can yield 32 spaces.

 Additionally, city staff intend to provide a report to Folsom’s Parks and Recreation Commission recommending that the Nisenan parking lot be signed to designate certain spots for public parking, which could be used for Vista students, yielding another approximately 20 spaces.